RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-IEEE-Computer-Society-Trends.md

 ---
 title:  "IEEE Computer Society Trends"
-excerpt:  "In-depth analysis of the latest tech trends, with highlights of the top research (...)"
+excerpt:  "In-depth analysis of the latest tech trends, with highlights of the top research from the world's standard-bearer for computing professionals. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar: